AI-and-Blockchain/S23_Crime_Canary/README.md

 3. Siamese Network is added along with experimental results following the work on [Convolution neural network joint with mixture of extreme learning machines for feature extraction and classification of accident images](https://link.springer.com/article/10.1007/s11554-019-00852-3)

+## Update (4.14.23)
+1. Integrated the Oracle

+2. Integrated discrete codes from different components to work together

+3. Web app can validate and resize an image.
+Then it can predict if there is an accident or not, and if there is an accident, the severity of it

+4.

 ## Contributors
 Chibuikem Ezemaduka (ezemac@rpi.edu)